dhnraihan/Gradient-Login-Page/README.md

 # colourful-login-page
-A simple login page with a colourful desing. built using just HTML and CSS.
+A simple login page with a colorful design. built using just HTML and CSS.

  This project is suitable for modern web applications, offering:

-- *Responsive Design*: Looks great on mobile, tablet, and desktop.
+- *Responsive Design*: Mobile, tablet, and desktop look great.

 ## Tech Stack
 - **HTML5**